-On April 23, 2020, the board appointed Gail S. Page, one of our directors, to serve in a new role as Executive Chair of the Board, effective through June 30, 2021, to support our management team, including Richard L. Eberly as our recently appointed Chief Executive Officer and President.
-For additional information regarding Ms. Page's responsibilities as Executive Chair, please see "Executive Compensation-Employment Agreements-Gail S. Page" below.
+On April 23, 2020, the board appointed Gail S. Page, one of our directors, to serve in a new role as Executive Chair of the Board, effective until our 2021 Annual Meeting of Stockholders, to support our management team, including Richard L. Eberly as our recently appointed Chief Executive Officer and President.
+For additional information regarding Ms. Page's responsibilities as Executive Chair, please see "Executive Compensation-Agreements-Gail S. Page" below.